addicto-org/addiction-ontology/README.md

 # Overview

 The Addiction Ontology (AddictO) is an ontology for representing entities relevant to all aspects of addiction research and clinical practice.
+It includes the E-Cigarette Ontology (E-CigO) which covers all substantive entities that may be referred to in research reports and commentaries relating to e-cigarettes.

 The project is being developed using the [BFO](http://basic-formal-ontology.org/) upper level ontology and following best practices as set out by the [OBO Foundry](http://www.obofoundry.org/).

-It is funded by the [Society for the Study of Addiction](https://www.addiction-ssa.org/) and is expected to underpin a new tool for semantically annotating research reports that are submitted to the journal Addiction, the Addiction Paper Authoring Tool.
+It is funded by the [Society for the Study of Addiction](https://www.addiction-ssa.org/) with the E-Cigarette Ontology supported by Cancer Research UK and is expected to underpin a new tool for semantically annotating research reports that are submitted to the journal Addiction, the Addiction Paper Authoring Tool.

 A downloadable version of the ontology will soon be available at http://purl.obolibrary.org/obo/ADDICTO.owl.

 # Persons involved

-Contributors to the Addiction Ontology (current and past) include: Robert West, Simon Christmas, Janna Hastings, Ildiko Tombor, Susan Michie, Sharon Cox, Caitlin Notley, ...
+Contributors to the Addiction Ontology (current and past) include: Robert West, Simon Christmas, Janna Hastings, Ildiko Tombor, Susan Michie, Sharon Cox, Caitlin Notley, Michael Lynskey, Paul Toner.

 # Publications